Let's Compare Two Different Types of Cordyceps Mushrooms

 Classifying the Different Types of Cordyceps

-Out of all these many different types of cordyceps, Cordyceps sinensis and Cordyceps militaris(pictured above) are the main species used in herbalism and found in mushroom supplements.* These types of Cordyceps are known to be beneficial due to the many constituents they contain including cordycepin, which was first found in Cordyceps militaris, as well as cordycepic acid, nucleotides, polysaccharides, sterols, and fatty acids and more!* (1) Cordyceps may help support healthy kidney and liver function.* They also may potentially help support healthy inflammatory responses in the body. *(1) Furthermore, cordyceps may also be beneficial by promoting oxygen consumption and blood flow to support athletic performance.*
+Out of all these many different types of cordyceps, Ophiocordyceps sinensis and Cordyceps militaris(pictured above) are the main species used in herbalism and found in mushroom supplements.* These types of Cordyceps are known to be beneficial due to the many constituents they contain including cordycepin, which was first found in Cordyceps militaris, as well as cordycepic acid, nucleotides, polysaccharides, sterols, and fatty acids and more!* (1) Cordyceps may help support healthy kidney and liver function.* Furthermore, cordyceps may also be beneficial by promoting oxygen consumption and blood flow to support athletic performance.*

-Cordyceps militaris mushroom grows wild in the United States as well as in Europe.(2) Similar to the other different types of cordyceps, this species parasitizes larvae as well, specifically moth and butterfly larvae.(5) Cultivation of Cordyceps militaris began in Asia, and became popular in the late 1990’s and early 2000’s.
-Unlike Cordyceps sinensis, Cordyceps militaris is easier to grow because it is not only parasitic but also saprophytic meaning it can grow on substrates such as wood or other organic matter.
+Cordyceps militaris mushroom grows wild in the United States as well as in Europe.(2) Similar to the other different types of cordyceps, this species parasitizes larvae as well, specifically moth and butterfly larvae.(5) Cultivation of Cordyceps militaris began in the US in 1895 and became commercially cultivated on a large scale in Asia the late 1980’s and early 2000’s.
+Unlike Ophiocordyceps sinensis, Cordyceps militaris is easier to grow because it is not only parasitic but also saprophytic meaning it can grow on substrates such as wood or other organic matter.
 (2)

 Comparing These Different Types of Cordyceps